MaddyGuthridge/COMP3891/Threading/deadlock.md

 - Make resources not mutually exclusive
 - Make threads only use one resource at once
 - Always acquire multiple locks in the same order
+- Use a "big lock" to guard all resources that need to be accessed simultaneously

 ## See also
 - [[livelock]]